nobody-g/AMA-net/GETTING_STARTED.md

 ## Training a Model

 This example shows how to train a model using the DensePose-COCO dataset.
-The model will be an end-to-end trained DensePose-RCNN using a ResNet-50-FPN backbone.
+The model will be an end-to-end trained AMA-net using a ResNet-50-FPN backbone.

 ```
 python2 tools/train_net.py \
     --cfg configs/DensePose_ResNet50_FPN_single_GPU.yaml \
     OUTPUT_DIR /tmp/detectron-output
 ```
-The models we have provided in the model zoo are trained using 8 gpus.
-As in any  Detectron configs, we use linear scaling rule to adjust learning schedules.
-Please refer to the following paper: [Accurate, Large Minibatch SGD: Training ImageNet in 1 Hour](https://arxiv.org/abs/1706.02677).
-We also provide learning rate and number of iterations for varying number of GPUs.